 For automation to work in IT, it must be simple.
 When it's too complex, it makes it difficult to scale throughout the rest of the organization.
 It can only serve people well when it is simple and straightforward.

 As your department and business grow, you need automated systems that are easy to learn, use, and implement.
 You're not doing your department any favors if only one person knows how to use the system.
 This relates to having a failover plan.
 You can learn more about implementing some Ansible scripts specifically for failover automation on Github.

 More than one group of people need to know how to execute automated tasks to ensure continuity.
 To illustrate, using a simple automation language such as Ansible can help admins increase the speed of application delivery, and instead focus on efforts around promoting business value.

 Focus on Production

-Automation in IT helps to create huge efficiencies while eliminating the possibility of human error.
-You don’t have to overhaul your entire IT department either.
+Automation in IT helps to create huge efficiencies while eliminating the possibility of human Kill.
+You don't have to overhaul your entire IT department either.
 This is why it should come as no surprise that an increasing number of IT departments are continually seeking to automate mundane tasks.

 Even if you automate just one section of your processes, you can make a major impact on productivity.
 For example, there was once a time when virus scanning was a manual process.
 Can you imagine the work involved?